facebook/react/docs/index.md

   <div class="marketing-row">
     <div class="marketing-col">
       <h3>Declarative</h3>
-      <p>React makes it painless to update your views when your data changes.
-Just return the views to display for each possible state, and React handles the updates.</p>
+      <p>React lets you work on dynamic UIs as if they were static.
+Describe what your views look like in different states, and React will take care of updating them whenever the data changes. </p>
       <p>Declarative views make your code more predictable, simpler to understand, and easier to debug.</p>
     </div>
     <div class="marketing-col">
       <h3>Component-Based</h3>
-      <p>With React, create encapsulated components that manage their own state, then compose them to build complex UIs.</p>
+      <p>Create encapsulated React components that manage their own state.
+Then compose them to build complex UIs.</p>
-      <p>Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep your state out of the DOM.</p>
+      <p>Since components are written in JavaScript instead of templates, you can pass rich data through your app and keep your state out of the DOM.</p>
     </div>
     <div class="marketing-col">
       <h3>Learn Once, Write Anywhere</h3>